Tryzen-0/Tryzen-0/README.md

  MagicPC ~/ :# _
  ```
 - Hi!
 I'm **Tryzen**.
-I mess with mobile devices, most commonly Samsung devices.
+I mess with mobile devices, and do other whacky stuff...
-- I document their stuff aswell as figure out possible ways to access bootloader shells & more.
-- This is mostly for personal stuff rn so don't expect much to be here.
+- This is mostly for personal stuff rn so don't expect much to be here. (yet)
 <!---
 Tryzen-0/Tryzen-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.